taymoork2/collab-ui-react/docs/ui-grid-accessibility.md

 ### gridApi

 gridApi is the set of APIs used by `ui-grid` and are accessed when the grid is first initialized via the function `gridOptions.onRegisterApi`.
 If the controller for the page where the grid is located needs to manipulate the grid directly, then onRegisterApi needs to be set on the controller's gridOptions.
 However, the gridApi variable needs to be passed in separately to `cs-grid`.
-Otherwise `cs-grid` will over-write `gridOptions.onRegisterApi` in order to ensure that it has access to the gridApi.
+Otherwise `cs-grid` will overwrite `gridOptions.onRegisterApi` in order to ensure that it has access to the gridApi.

 Example of function for retrieving gridApi:
 ```javascript